-Modern shotgun shells typically consist of a plastic case, with the base covered in a thin brass covering.
-Often the more powerful shotgun loads will use "high brass" shells, with the brass extended up further along the sides of the shell, while light loads will use "low brass" shells.
+Modern shotgun shells typically consist of a plastic case (when empty usually refered to as the hull), with the base covered in a thin brass covering.
+Often the more powerful shotgun loads will use "high brass" hulls, with the brass extended up further along the sides of the shell, while light loads will use "low brass" hulls.
 The brass does not actually provide a significant amount of strength, but the difference in appearance provides shooters with a way to quickly differentiate between high and low shot weight ammunition.
-Typically high brass references the ounces of shot contained in a shotshell.
+High brass usually references the ounces of shot contained in the shotshell.

 Whether you are target shooting, skeet shooting, trap shooting, hunting for deer, turkey, doves, ducks, pheasants, bears, elk or quail there is a shotgun shell designed for those uses and many more.
-Some of the more popular brands of shotgun shells are; Brenneke, Estate, Federal, Fiocchi, Hevi-Shot, Hornady, Kent, Lightfield, Remington and Winchester.
-These manufacturers produce shotgun shells for 10 Gauge Shotguns, 12 Gauge Shotguns, 16 Gauge Shotguns, 20 Gauge Shotguns, 28 Gauge Shotguns and 410 Shotguns.
+The most common shotgun shell sizes today are for 10 Gauge Shotguns,

-All shotgun shells that contain shot, may have a different types of metal shot in them, lead, steel, bismuth, iron, nickel plated and copper plated, they will pattern differntly from each other so no matter what shotgun shells you use, the shotgun needs pattern tested accordingly.
-Shot Patterning, once you have pattern tested your shotgun shell and shotgun combination go here to evaluate your shotgun shell and choke combination Shot Patterns.
+All shotgun shells that contain shot, may have a different types of metal shot in them, lead, steel, bismuth, iron, nickel plated and copper plated, they will pattern differently from each other so no matter what shotgun shells you use, the shotgun needs pattern tested accordingly.

 Lead free shotgun shells are loaded with steel, bismuth, or tungsten composite pellets instead of more traditional lead-based pellets.
 Due to environmental regulations, the use of lead shot is banned in Canada and the United States when hunting migratory game birds, such as ducks and geese, forcing the use of non-toxic shot for upland waterfowl hunting.